Introduction to Transformers: an NLP Perspective: Applications

 \subsection{Text Encoding}

-For many NLP problems, a widely used paradigm is to first represent an input sequence in some form, and then make predictions for downstream tasks based on this representation.
-As a result, we separate sequence modeling or sequence representation from NLP tasks.
-One of the advantages of this paradigm is that we can train a sequence model that is not specialized to particular tasks, thereby generalizing well.
+For many NLP problems, a widely used paradigm is to first learn a representation of an input sequence, and then make predictions for downstream tasks based on this representation.
+As a result, we separate sequence representation from specific NLP tasks.
+One of the advantages of this paradigm is that we can train a sequence model that is not specialized to particular problems, thereby enabling it to generalize well.

-Clearly, Transformer encoders are a type of sequence model, and can be used as text encoders.
-Consider a Transformer encoder with $L$ encoding blocks.
-The output of the last encoding block can be seen as the encoding result.
-Here add a special token $x_0$ to any sequence, indicating the beginning of a sequence (written as $\langle \mathrm{SOS} \rangle$ or $[\mathrm{CLS}]$).
-If there is a sequence of $m+1$ input tokens $x_0x_1...x_m$, the output of the encoder will be a sequence of $m+1$ vectors $\mathbf{h}_0^{L}\mathbf{h}_1^{L}...\mathbf{h}_m^{L}$.
-Since $x_0$ is not a real token and has a fixed positional embedding, it serves as a tag for collecting information from other positions using the self-attention mechanism.
-Hence $\mathbf{h}_0^{L}$ is a representation of the entire sequence, with no biases for any specific tokens or positions.
-In many cases, we need a single representation of a sequence and take it as input to downstream components of the system, for example, we can construct a sentence classification system based on a single vector generated from $\{\mathbf{h}_0^{L},...,\mathbf{h}_m^{L}\}$.
-In this case, we can simply use $\mathbf{h}_0^{L}$ as the representation of the sequence.
-A more general approach is to add a pooling layer to the encoder.
-This allows us to explore various pooling methods to generate the sequence embedding from $\{\mathbf{h}_0^{L},...,\mathbf{h}_m^{L}\}$.
+Clearly, Transformer encoders are a type of sequence model and can be used as text encoders.
+Consider a Transformer encoder with $L$ encoding layers.
+The output of the last encoding layer can be viewed as the sequence representation.
+Here, we prepend a special token $x_0$ to each sequence, indicating the beginning of the sequence (often written as $\langle \mathrm{SOS} \rangle$ or $[\mathrm{CLS}]$).
+Given a sequence of $m+1$ input tokens $x_0, x_1,\cdots, x_m$, the output of the encoder will be a sequence of $m+1$ vectors $\mathbf{h}_0^{L}, \mathbf{h}_1^{L},\cdots, \mathbf{h}_m^{L}$.
+Since $x_0$ does not correspond to an actual word and has a fixed positional embedding, it serves as a global representation token for collecting information from other positions via the self-attention mechanism.
+Hence, $\mathbf{h}_0^{L}$ acts as a representation of the entire sequence, without being biased toward any specific tokens or positions.
+In many cases, we require a single representation of a sequence to serve as input for downstream components of the system.
+For example, we can construct a sentence classification system based on a single vector generated from $\{\mathbf{h}_0^{L}, \dots, \mathbf{h}_m^{L}\}$.
+In this scenario, we can simply use $\mathbf{h}_0^{L}$ as the sequence representation.
+A more general approach is to add a pooling layer to the encoder, which allows us to explore various pooling methods to generate the sequence embedding from $\{\mathbf{h}_0^{L}, \cdots, \mathbf{h}_m^{L}\}$.